OpenTwinCities/opentwincities.github.com/README.md

 * title - Name of the event
 * published - If True, the event will be visable to site goers.
 Otherwise, the event is a draft.
+* meetup_id - ID of an associated Meetup event.
+If this is provided, a Meetup RSVP button will appear on the event's page.
 * rsvp_url - Absolute URL to a webpage that allows the user to register for the event.
-This will appear on the event's page.
+If meetup_id isn't provided, this will appear on the event's page.
 * venue_name - Name of the place that the event is being held at.
 This will appear on the event's page.
 * venue_location - Address (ideally full physical address) that this event will